Triangular election in France

-In French politics, a triangular election (élection triangulaire) is a characteristic of the French electoral system, due to the two-round voting system for elections to the National Assembly.
-A triangular election occurs when three candidates from the first round have reached the retention threshold and do not withdraw in the second round.
+The triangular election (élection triangulaire) is a characteristic of the French electoral system as a consequence of the country's two-round voting system for elections to the National Assembly.
+Such a triangular election occurs when three candidates from the first round have reached the retention threshold, and none of them withdraws from the second round.
 The winner of this election is determined by a relative majority.
-Depending on the elimination thresholds adopted for the first round, the second round may also give rise to a quadrangular election (4), or even a quinquangular (5) or sexangular election (6).
+Depending on the elimination thresholds adopted for the first round, the second round may also give rise to a quadrangular election (4) or even a quinquangular (5) or sexangular election (6).

-Triangular elections were particularly notable in the 2024 French legislative election between the Ensemble pour la République, New Popular Front, and the Union of the Far-Right.
+A particularly notable triangular election took place during the 2024 French legislative election between the Ensemble pour la République, New Popular Front, and the Union of the Far-Right.

 Origins

-The first triangular elections appeared with the foundation of the two-round majority single-member constituency system.
-This electoral system was put in place during the legislative elections of 1852, then continued during the Second French Empire.
-The two-round system then continued under the French Third Republic, from the elections of 1876.
+The first triangular elections appeared with the establishment of the two-round majority single-member constituency system.
+This electoral system was put in place during the legislative elections of 1852, and then kept during the Second French Empire and the French Third Republic, from the elections of 1876.

-This voting method was originally considered favourable to the Legitimists, Orleanists, and Bonapartists, three political movements of the French right wing, who suffered from division.
-Indeed, in the case of an incomplete bipolarization, where a divided bloc withdraws in favour of the best of them during the second round, the triangular configuration is then more favourable to the political camp which has two qualified candidates.
+This voting method was originally considered favourable to the Legitimists, Orleanists, and Bonapartists, three political movements of the French right wing who suffered from division.
+Indeed, in the case of an incomplete bipolarisation of the vote, where a divided bloc withdraws in favour of the best of them during the second round, the triangular configuration is then more favourable to the political camp which has two qualified candidates.